johnloy/js-error-handling-book/src/README.md

-# Error handling for web and JavaScript applications
+# Failure is a Feature: Error Handling for JavaScript Web Applications